asift91/Manual_Migration/option1.md

         - If you do not have a subscription already present, you can choose to [create one within the Azure Portal](https://ms.portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade) or opt for a [Pay-As-You-Go](https://azure.microsoft.com/en-us/offers/ms-azr-0003p/)

     -   **Create Resource Group:**
-        -  Once you have a subscription handy, you will need to create a Resource Group.Alternatively you can use the Azure CLI command to create a resource group
+        -  Once you have a subscription handy, you will need to create a Resource Group.Alternatively you can use the Azure CLI command to create a resource group.
         ```
                 az group create -l location -n name
                 # az group create -l westus -n migration